swimdrinkfish/opendata/v1.0/REFERENCE.md

   </tr>
   <tr>
     <td>revokes</td>
-    <td>GUID</td>
+    <td>Object</td>
     <td>No</td>
-    <td>A globally unique identification string, indicating another sample document that is effectively revoked by the existence of this document.
+    <td>An object indicating another sample document that is effectively revoked by the existence of this document.
 Please see the section "Sample Result Revocation and Referencing" above for more information.</td>
   </tr>
   <tr>
     <td>references</td>